-In most states, you have to pay off the entire loan in order to get your car back after repossession.
-This is called the right of redemption.
-The balance you would need to pay to redeem the vehicle may include extra fees and charges, including repossession and storage fees, and even attorneys' fees.
+In most states, you have to pay off the entire loan to get your car back after repossession, called "redeeming" the car.
+The balance you would need to pay to redeem the vehicle might include extra fees and charges, including repossession and storage fees, and even attorneys' fees.

-If neither reinstatement or redemption is an option for you, there's no harm in approaching the bank to negotiate a different resolution, such as a partial reinstatement and new payment plan.
-The bank may even refinance the car loan, if that's viable for you.
+If neither reinstatement nor redemption is an option for you, there's no harm in approaching the bank to negotiate a different resolution, such as a partial reinstatement and a new payment plan.
+The bank might even refinance the car loan if that's viable for you.

 However, filing for bankruptcy just to get a car back is rarely a good financial decision.

 For more information about car repossession laws in your state, consult with a local debt relief attorney.
 If you want to learn more about filing for bankruptcy, talk to a bankruptcy lawyer.